Galilean relativity and its invariant bilinear forms: Galilean bilinear forms

 Finally, the last equality can be written as \footnote{The standard inner product on $\R^3$ will be denoted by $\cdot$.}:

-where ($\vec{a}$,a$^0$) is invariant under Galilea boosts (like acceleration).
+where ($\vec{a}$,a$^0$) is invariant under Galilean boosts (like acceleration).

-\subparagraph{Remarks:} 1) The generalization of g$_G$ to higher dimensional space $\R^{n+1}$ is obvious.\\ 2) g$_G$ is a nonsymmetric bilinear form so we cannot speak of orthogonal operators on ($\R^{3+1}$,g$_G$).\\ 3) From its definition, $g_G$ is not invariant under spatial translations \emph{unless} for two 4-vectors having the same time-component.
-In this case, it is the spatial 'distance' $\vec{x} -\vec{x}'$ which is invariant by translation.\\ 4) g$_G$ is not also invariant under time translation.
+\subparagraph{Remarks:} 1) The generalization of g$_G$ to higher dimensional space $\R^{n+1}$ is obvious.\\ 2) g$_G$ is a nonsymmetric bilinear form so we cannot speak of orthogonal operators on ($\R^{3+1}$,g$_G$).\\ 3) By its definition, $g_G$ is not invariant under spatial translations \emph{unless} it involves two 4-vectors having the same time-component.
+In this case, the spatial 'distance' $\vec{x} -\vec{x}'$ is invariant under translation.\\ 4) g$_G$ is not also invariant under time translation.

-\subparagraph{Questions:} \begin{itemize} \item Physically, what represent the vector a = ($\vec{a}$,a$^0$)$\in \R^{3+1}$? \item What is the 4-vector associated to the momentum $\vec{p}$ ? \item What is the group of invertible isometries Ga(3+1) of g$_G$? \item Is there a relation between the c $\rightarrow \infty$ limit of Minkowski metric and the Galilean bilinear form? \item Is there a relation between the symplectic structure of mechanics and the antisymmetric part of $g_G$? \end{itemize} Now, let's answer some of the above questions.\\ As remarked earlier, the vector ($\vec{a}$,a$^0$) is Galilea invariant so it behaves like acceleration.
+\subparagraph{Questions:} \begin{itemize} \item Physically, what does the vector a = ($\vec{a}$,a$^0$)$\in \R^{3+1}$ represent? \item What is the 4-vector associated with the momentum $\vec{p}$ ? \item What is the group of invertible isometries Ga(3+1) of g$_G$? \item Is there a relation between the c $\rightarrow \infty$ limit of Minkowski metric and the Galilean bilinear form? \item Is there a relation between the symplectic structure of classical mechanics and the antisymmetric part of $g_G$? \end{itemize} Now, let us answer some of the above questions.\\ As mentioned earlier, the vector ($\vec{a}$,a$^0$) is Galilean invariant, so it behaves like acceleration.
 Moreover, it is necessary to have a commun dimension for the 2 parts of g$_G$, i.e.

-But, at this point, we have not already found a direct physical interpretation of the vector a.
+At this point, we have not yet found a direct physical interpretation of the vector a.

-\begin{prop} The 4-vector associated to $\vec{p}$ is ($\vec{p}$,m). \end{prop} \textsl{Proof}: From $g_G$(dx,dx) = a$^0(dt)^2$ , we conclude that dt is a Galilea invariant, so v := dx/dt = ($\vec{v}$,1) is a 4-vector, and mv = ($\vec{p}$,m) =: p.\\ Q.E.D.
+\begin{prop} The 4-vector associated with $\vec{p}$ is ($\vec{p}$,m). \end{prop} \textsl{Proof}: From $g_G$(dx,dx) = a$^0(dt)^2$ , we conclude that dt is Galilean invariant, so v := dx/dt = ($\vec{v}$,1) is a 4-vector, and mv = ($\vec{p}$,m) =: p.\\ Q.E.D.

-\subparagraph{Remarks:} 1) In a Minkowski space, the 4-vector associated to $\vec{p}$ is ($\vec{p}$,E/c), where E is the energy of the system, and one derive from the metric invariance the celebrate relation: E$_{rest}$ = mc$^2$.
-In Galilean space, the analogous relation is trivial.\\ 2) When two 4-vectors x,x' have the same time component, i.e. measured at the same time, then it is the spatial distance which is Galilea-invariant.\\ 3) The set of 4-vectors with time 0 is a Galilea invariant subspace of $\R^{n+1}$ which means that all inertial frames are coinciding at time 0.
+\subparagraph{Remarks:} 1) In a Minkowski space, the 4-vector associated with $\vec{p}$ is ($\vec{p}$,E/c), where E is the energy of the system, and one derive from the metric invariance the famous equality: E$_{rest}$ = mc$^2$.
+In Galilean space, the analogous relation is trivial.\\ 2) When two 4-vectors x,x' have the same time component, i.e. measured at the same time, then the associated spatial distance is Galilean invariant.\\ 3) The set of 4-vectors with time 0 is a Galilean invariant subspace of $\R^{n+1}$ which means that all inertial frames are coinciding at time 0.